-Computing the spectral properties of $\mathcal{K}$ is an active area of research and there are several popular algorithms.
-Generalized Laplace analysis, which is related to the power method, uses prior information about the eigenvalues of $\mathcal{K}$ to compute corresponding Koopman modes.\footnote{These are vectors to reconstruct the system's state as a linear combination of candidate Koopman eigenfunctions.} Dynamic mode decomposition (DMD), which is related to the proper orthogonal decomposition, uses a linear model to fit trajectory data~\cite{schmid2010dynamic,tu2014dynamic,rowley2009spectral,kutz2016dynamic} and extended DMD (EDMD)~\cite{williams2015data,williams2015kernel,klus2020data} is a Galerkin approximation of $\mathcal{K}$ using a rich dictionary of observables (see \cref{sec:basic_EDMD}).
+Computing the spectral properties of $\mathcal{K}$ is an active area of research, and several popular algorithms exist.\footnote{Computing spectral properties of Perron–Frobenius or transfer operators is another area of active research~\cite{dellnitz1999approximation,froyland1997computer,froyland2007ulam,junge2009discretization}.
+On appropriate spaces, which are often not Hilbert spaces, the Perron–Frobenius operator is the adjoint of the Koopman operator.
+One can extend some of our notions to Banach spaces~\cite{seidel2012n}; however, a difficulty is that the approximation of finite matrix norms can be NP-hard~\cite{hendrickx2010matrix}.} Generalized Laplace analysis, which is related to the power method, uses prior information about the eigenvalues of $\mathcal{K}$ to compute corresponding Koopman modes.\footnote{These are vectors to reconstruct the system's state as a linear combination of the candidate Koopman eigenfunctions.} Dynamic mode decomposition (DMD), which is related to the proper orthogonal decomposition, uses a linear model to fit trajectory data~\cite{schmid2010dynamic,tu2014dynamic,rowley2009spectral,kutz2016dynamic}, and extended DMD (EDMD)~\cite{williams2015data,williams2015kernel,klus2020data} is a Galerkin approximation of $\mathcal{K}$ that uses a rich dictionary of observables (see \cref{sec:basic_EDMD}).
 Other data-driven methods include deep learning~\cite{li2017extended,yeung2019learning,lusch2018deep,mardt2018vampnets,otto2019linearly}, reduced-order modeling~\cite{guo2019data,benner2015survey}, sparse identification of nonlinear dynamics~\cite{brunton2016discovering,rudy2017data}, and kernel analog forecasting~\cite{burov2021kernel,giannakis2021learning,zhao2016analog}.
-However, many remaining challenges including: \begin{itemize}[leftmargin=*]
+However, remaining challenges include the following: \begin{itemize}[leftmargin=*]